sremm/sremm.github.io/_drafts/deep-vs-shallow-dip.md

 In order to also determine what is better, we need to choose what is important to us right now.

-For the sake of this blog post, lets just take the **maximum toss height as the goal**, and consider the rep successful if it did not drop.
+For now, lets take the **maximum toss height as the goal**, and consider the rep successful if it was caught.
 With this in mind, we can look at how the metrics change based on the type of dip strategy used.

-Thinking more broadly there are other very important things that we ignore completely in this analysis.
+Thinking more broadly there are other important things that we ignore completely in this analysis.

 For example we could toss high, but still fail to catch.
 The alignment of the flyer could play a big role there.
-And we could definitely list out even more factors that we might want to focus on.
+We could list out even more factors that we might want to focus on.

 Even subjective measures can help.
 As a coach do not underestimate the power of asking how a stunt felt.
 It might reveal things you cannot see by just looking or analyzing a video.